danibaxx/node-db-sprint/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - Relationa Databases are data that is stored much like a spreadsheet and is grouped into rows and columns.
+  - SQL is a structured query language and is a standard language used to manage databases and the data within them.

 - [ ] Why do tables need a `primary key`?

+  - To uniquely identify each entry in a database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  - Foreign Keys; table field used for creating links between tables.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  - Need to have table one link to many rows in table two and table two can link to many rows in table one.
+An order can have many products and those products can appear in many orders.

 ## Minimum Viable Product